don-makav3li666/Online-Retail-Analysis/README.md

 Insight: There is a positive pattern between total quantity purchased and revenue generated.
 Hence, dentifying and offering exclusive benefits to these top customers could encourage continued high-value purchases.

+C. Time-Based Analysis

+I. Peak Sales Hours

+Finding: Sales peaked from 8 AM to 7 PM.
+There is minimal purchasing activity from 8 PM to 7 AM.
+Insight: Targeted marketing emails and promotions sent in the morning could capitalize on peak purchase hours.

+II.
+Sales Trends by Month

+Finding: According to the data, November 2011 reached the peak with 3,021 invoices and 740,286 items sold, representing the highest monthly transaction count and quantity for the entire period.
+In contrast, December 2011 saw a drastic drop, with only 869 invoices and 226,333 items sold—the lowest recorded for both metrics.

+Insight: This data highlights a pronounced seasonal sales pattern.
+The November spike indicates a surge likely tied to holiday shopping or major promotions, such as pre-holiday sales, which maximized customer purchases.
+The drop in December 2011 suggests that demand may have been largely met during November, leading to a slower December.
+This pattern could reflect consumer behavior where bulk purchasing happens early in the season, possibly due to anticipated stockouts or discount-driven purchases.
+However, there is not enough data to determine if this is a regular occurence.

+III.
+SalesTrends by Day of Week

+Findings: With a total quantity sold of 4,689 and total revenue of $1,167,823, Thursday stands out as the strongest day in terms of both sales volume and revenue generation.
+Midweek Outperforms the Weekend in Sales:

+The top three days for both quantity and revenue are Thursday, Wednesday, and Tuesday.
+Together, they account for a significant share of total sales, indicating that midweek days are the peak sales period.
+In contrast, Sunday shows the lowest sales, with only 2,207 items sold and a revenue of $467,732, suggesting a dip in customer activity on weekends.

+Insight: Since midweek days (Tuesday to Thursday) generate the highest sales, consider focusing marketing promotions or product launches on these days to capitalize on existing customer interest.
+For example, running a midweek sale could amplify already high traffic and increase revenue further.

+Sunday shows the lowest sales and revenue.
+This could be an opportunity to explore targeted promotions or discounts to encourage more purchases.
+Testing special weekend offers, like "Sunday-only discounts," might help capture a larger audience and boost end-of-week sales.

+IV.
+Repeat Purchase Patterns

+Findings

+Moderate-Frequency Purchasers: The largest group of customers, with 1,757 customers are classified as "Moderate-Frequency Purchasers," making purchases every 31 to 180 days.

+High-Frequency Purchasers: There are 1,134 customers who fall into the "High-Frequency Purchaser" category, making purchases roughly every month or more frequently (within a 30-day interval).

+Low-Frequency Purchasers: A smaller segment, with 167 customers are classified as "Low-Frequency Purchasers," with intervals between purchases ranging from 181 to 366 days.

+Insight: Opportunity for Customer Segmentation and Personalization

+Understanding the distribution of purchase frequency enables more effective customer segmentation.
+Each frequency group has distinct purchasing behaviors, allowing for tailored marketing strategies:

+High-Frequency Purchasers: Benefit from loyalty programs.

+Moderate-Frequency Purchasers: Engage with reminders and retention offers.

+Low-Frequency Purchasers: Appeal with seasonal or limited-time offers.